Ffloriel/github-sponsors/README.md

 A few ways to do that already exists, but GitHub Sponsors is taking responsibility in this area by adding this feature directly on GitHub.
 You can add a Sponsor button on the top of your projects and it will open a popup window containing links to the donation pages.

-It allows open source maintainers to print a post-install message easily for their packages. `github-sponsors` is using FUNDING.yml to retrieve the information and displaying it to the user.
+This package allows open source maintainers to print a post-install message easily for their packages. `github-sponsors` is using FUNDING.yml to retrieve the information and displaying it to the user.

 ## Getting Started